prismicio/slice-machine/packages/next-slicezone/README.md

-# SliceZone (wip)
+# Next SliceZone (wip)

 A component that matches front-end components with Prismic slices.
-Pretty much a work in progress, README coming
+Pretty much a work in progress ✌️

 RFC: https://github.com/prismicio/slice-machine/issues/7